jayshiai/learnNextJs-Blog/README.md

 4. There is also feature for Global CSS.
 For this you have to create `pages/_app.jsx`.
 5. `_app.jsx` is a top-level React component that wraps all pages and allows to keep state when navigating pages or add global styles.
 (YOU NEED TO RESTART SERVER AFTER ADDING \_app.jsx)
 6. You can only import global css in \_app.jsx.

+### Pre-rendering and Data Fetching

+There are two forms of pre-rendering :-
+a.
+Static Site Generation
+b.
+Server Side Rendering

+#### Static Site Generation

+1. It means pre-rendering a static web page which can be stored on CDN for faster page-load.
+2. SSG can be done with Data and without Data.
+3. With data, nextjs fetches data during build-time to create a static page.
+This a one time process.
+For pages with constant updates to data refer SSR (Server Side Rendering).
+4. The pages without data are automatically generated.
+However of pages with data, next provide `getStaticProps` that does the data fetching and build static page.

+#### Server Side Rendering

+1.